rrrrrzy/Open-AutoGLM/README_en.md

 ### 4. Install ADB Keyboard (for Text Input)

 Download the [installation package](https://github.com/senzhk/ADBKeyBoard/blob/master/ADBKeyboard.apk) and install it on the corresponding Android device.
-Note: After installation, you need to enable `ADB Keyboard` in `Settings > Input Method` or `Settings > Keyboard List` for it to work.
+Note: After installation, you need to enable `ADB Keyboard` in `Settings > Input Method` or `Settings > Keyboard List` for it to work.(or use command `adb shell ime enable com.android.adbkeyboard/.AdbIME`[How-to-use](https://github.com/senzhk/ADBKeyBoard/blob/master/README.md#how-to-use))

 ## Deployment Preparation